Justin Fields: Personal life

 Fields is a Christian.
 Fields was diagnosed with epilepsy as a freshman in high school.
 His condition was made public during his pre-draft interviews with NFL teams in 2021.
 In high school, he had a score of 29 on his ACT and held a 3.9 grade point average.
 Fields is a pescetarian.
-His sister Jaiden plays for the Georgia Bulldogs softball team.
+His sister, Jaiden, played college softball for Georgia, while his youngest sister, Jessica, plays college basketball for Michigan.
 Fields graduated with a degree in consumer and family financial services from Ohio State in May 2023.